birajsth/LuxAI-S1/README.md

 1. Move Direction: North, West, East, South, Center
 2. Transfer Direction: North, West, East, South, Center
 3. Transfer Amount: 0, 20,40, 60, 80

-<br>Certain action was hand-scripted logic rather than the policy: the resources to be transferred.
+Certain action was hand-scripted logic rather than the policy: the resources to be transferred.
 Resources are selected on the order of uranium, coal and wood if the target unit was Cart and whereas wood was prioritized first for Worker.
 While it is possible the agent could learn more complex policy if these actions were not scripted, it would add a lot of complexity and training time while having only relatively small boost in the game performance even if the agent were to learn optimal resource selection policy.
 Additionally, the agent was only allowed to take viable actions, with illegal actions masked by setting the logits to negative infinity.

 ## Neural network architecture
 The model comprises two networks: the Actor Network (policy network) and the Critic Network (value network).
 The Actor Network has 2 encoder parts, 1 core part, and 4 action head parts.
 The Critic Network also has 2 encoder parts, 1 core part, but only 1 head part for value output.